 Yes, robots are the future – but not how you may think.
 Read about how tech can enable and extend human capabilities.

 As a technologist I often get a chance to talk to educators about some of the latest trends in eLearning, like the role humans play in traditionally tech-heavy topics.
-Some examples of those topics include personalization and adaptive learning, a breakthrough innovation impacting modern education by transforming teaching and learning.
+Some examples of those topics include personalization and adaptive learning, and impacting modern education by transforming teaching and learning.

 Unfortunately, while there is a ton of interest in these topics, there is just as much misconception about the aim of the technology involved.

 When I talk to educators, I find their reactions generally to be two-fold: